Portuguese language in Asia: CPLP

-Various regions in Asia have expressed interest in participating in the Community of Portuguese-speaking Countries (the CPLP).
+Various regions in Asia have expressed interest in participating in the Community of Portuguese Language Countries (CPLP).
 The Malaysian state of Malacca, Macau, and the Indian state of Goa have all applied for observer or associate member status and are awaiting the permission of the Malaysian, Chinese, and Indian governments, respectively.
 East Timor joined the CPLP shortly after its independence at the turn of the 21st century.
 Indonesia, South Korea and Taiwan have also expressed interest in joining the CPLP.

 Instituto Camões

 The Instituto Camões maintains language centres in Macau, Goa, Busan, Tokyo and Dili.